slashvar/slashvar.github.io/_drafts/SystemProg.md

 ### An example using `write(2)`

-`write(2)` is very similar to read in it usage, I let you read the code sample:
+`write(2)` is very similar to read in its usage, I let you read the code sample:

 ```c++
 #include <cerrno>